Information Reporting Program Advisory Committee (IRPAC) Facts

 The IRPAC membership is composed of individuals who represent various segments of the tax professional community, from major national professional and trade associations to colleges and universities.
 The Committee is divided into subgroups based on the issues that they are reviewing.
 View the 2015 IRPAC Renewal Charter and Balance Plan.

-The Internal Revenue Service usually requests nominations midyear, for membership in the Information Reporting Program Advisory Committee (IRPAC).
+The Internal Revenue Service requests nominations midyear, for membership in the Information Reporting Program Advisory Committee (IRPAC).
+Open Season for membership is April 21 to May 21, 2017.

 Membership is for a three year term beginning January of the following year.
 All applicants must complete an Application and Federal Tax Check Waiver Form which will be posted on the website at the beginning of open season.
 In addition, FBI and Practitioner (if applicable) Checks are required of all applicants.
 Interested parties may nominate themselves or another qualified person for membership.
 Nominations will be accepted for current vacancies and should describe and document the applicants qualifications for membership.
 It is important for the committee to continue to represent a diverse taxpayer and stakeholder base.
 Accordingly, selection is based on the applicant’s qualifications as well as the segment or group he/she represents.